GeoArena: Evaluating Open-World Geographic Reasoning in Large Vision-Language Models: Benchmarks and Results Analysis

 \subsection{Arena Leaderboard}

-Table~\ref{tab:leaderboard} presents the GeoArena leaderboard as of September 2025, from which several key observations can be drawn: (1) Gemini models from DeepMind achieve the strongest performance, with Gemini-2.5-pro (Elo 1319.7) and Gemini-2.5-flash (Elo 1206.5) clearly outperforming all other systems.
-This highlights the advantage of large-scale, production-level multimodal pre-training in the challenging image geolocalization task.
-(2) Open-source families such as Qwen2.5 and Gemma-3 obtain competitive rankings.
-For example, Qwen2.5-VL-72B-Instruct (Elo 1094.5) surpasses Gemma-3-12B-it (Elo 1086.5) and performs comparably to the GPT-4.1 series, suggesting that open-source initiatives are rapidly narrowing the gap with proprietary frontier systems.
-(3) Several models, including LLaMA-4-Maverick, GPT-4.1, and Claude-Opus-4, cluster within the Elo 1040-1050 range.
-Their confidence intervals overlap substantially, indicating no statistically significant differences between these models.
-(4) Smaller variants such as GPT-4.1-nano, GPT-4o-mini, and the lightweight Qwen model (Qwen-2.5-VL-7B-Instruct) exhibit clear performance degradation, with ratings below 960.
-This underscores the inherent difficulty of image geolocalization, where reduced model capacity limits generalization across diverse global contexts on the challenging image geolocalization task.
-(5) The wide rating spread (1320 down to 871) validates the discriminative power of GeoArena.
-It provides a reliable platform to distinguish frontier-level systems from lightweight baselines, which is crucial for advancing research on geospatial reasoning in LVLMs.
+Table~\ref{tab:leaderboard} presents the GeoArena leaderboard, representing the geographic reasoning capability of 17 frontier models.
+The reported 95\% confidence intervals are estimated via bootstrap resampling over 100 rounds to account for rating variability across different voting subsets.
+To maintain the scientific integrity of the experimental results, the input data is processed through the automated quality control layer and manual filtering protocols established in Section~\ref{sec:live_interface}.
+Several observations can be identified from the results.
+First, Gemini models demonstrate the highest performance, with Gemini 2.5 pro and Gemini 2.5 flash outperforming all other evaluated systems.
+This suggest that large-scale, production-level pre-training provides a clear advantage in synthesizing visual cues for geographic reasoning.
+Second, open-source families such as Qwen 2.5 and Gemma 3 achieve competitive rankings.
+For instance, Qwen 2.5 VL 72B outperforms Gemma 3 12B and performs comparably to the GPT 4.1 series, indicating that open-source systems are rapidly reducing the gap with proprietary frontier models.
+Third, several models, including Llama 4 maverick, GPT 4.1, and Claude Opus 4, cluster within the Elo 1040 to 1050 range with significant overlap in confidence intervals, suggesting that their performance differences are not statistically significant.
+Fourth, smaller variants such as GPT 4.1 nano and GPT 4o mini exhibit a clear decrease in performance.
+This confirms the difficulty of geographic reasoning, where limited model capacity hinders generalization across diverse global environments.
+Finally, the wide rating distribution validates that GeoArena is an effective experimental apparatus for distinguishing between frontier systems and lightweight baselines.
+This differentiation is essential for advancing research on human-aligned geographic reasoning in LVLMs.

-\subsection{battle data analysis}
+\subsection{Battle Data Analysis}

+To provide a comprehensive view of geographic reasoning capabilities, we conduct a pairwise analysis of model interactions, reporting both win rates and battle counts.
+Figure~\ref{fig:pairwise_heatmap} illustrates the pairwise comparison across models, where the left panel displays head-to-head win rates and the right panel displays the corresponding battle counts.
+Models are ordered by their average win rate, which makes the hierarchy of geographic reasoning capabilities across the leaderboard interpretable.